Fall 2024 / Winter 2025

 Dear Gardeners,

-Welcome to the 2024 gardening season.
+Welcome to Garden Path Perennials.
 As a Michigan licensed and inspected grower of perennial plant material, I specialize in growing and selling daylily and hosta cultivars.
-I am excited to introduce five new full form daylily cultivars this year.
-Each has a large flower paired with a strong plant.
+The 2024 gardening season was a challenging one due to the hot dry weather.
+But on the plus side, if I could supply enough water to the daylilies, they responded to the heat with generous rebloom.
+New 2025 introductions are being worked on currently.
+While I do not have names quite yet determined, the flowers and statistics can be seen in the top row of the Future Intros page.
+Check back soon for updates.
+In 2024, I introduced five new full form daylily cultivars.
+Each has a large flower paired with a strong plant habit.
 Hot Rod Red is just as the name suggests - a nice clear vibrant red.
-My white program continues to progress well with very promising seedlings and for this year, Mizzen Moonsail.
-Just like the billowing sails high atop a tall ship, its flat blooms can be seen tall and proud a bit later than mid season.
-Garden Path Perennials is also home to the 2021 Region 2 Englerth Award winning seedling introduced in 2022 as Quasar Redshift along with Plum Thunderstruck which won the Englerth in 2017 and was introduced in 2018.
+My white program continues to progress well with very promising seedlings and for this year, Mizzen Moonsail was registered.
+Just like the billowing sails high atop a tall ship, its flat blooms can be seen high and proud a bit later than mid season.
+Garden Path Perennials is also home to the 2021 Region 2 Englerth Award winning seedling introduced in 2022 as Quasar Redshift along with Plum Thunderstruck which won the Englerth in 2017.
+2025 will see last year's Englerth winner added to the collection - seedling 17-69-01.
 My introductions are now available for Spring shipment.
-All have been updated to reflect 2024 pricing.
+All have been updated to reflect 2025 pricing.

 I am a long-time member of the American Hemerocallis Society along with being actively involved in both my local daylily club and Region 2 activities.
 Creating new varieties of tetraploid daylilies is by far the main purpose of my current gardening activity.
 It takes years to bring each individual hybrid through the phases of seed production, seedling growth, seedling selection and evaluation over many seasons, and eventual vegetative increase in preparation for formal registration with AHS and sales introduction to the public.
 My daylily hybridizing objective is to create very hardy, robust, and northern reblooming tetraploid daylilies with large flowers of great color, substance, and form displayed as a minimum of 20 buds per well-branched scape.
 I strive for overall plant performance to ensure a beautiful garden presence as well as valuable hybridizing genetics.
 I firmly believe northern daylily gardeners should expect similar extended weeks of bloom from individual cultivars that southern daylily growers commonly enjoy.
 It is through my work with reliable northern rebloom, under average growing conditions, in tandem with high branching and bud counts that this ideal is being achieved.